Paritosh025/world_happiness/README.md

 | Perceptions of corruption | 0.05 |
 | Generosity | 0.05 |

-This weighted approach provides a **balanced estimate** of happiness across countries and years and allows you to experiment with custom weights.
+This weighted approach provides a **balanced estimate** of happiness across countries and years and allows one to experiment with custom weights.

 ---